1.1 Data Model Selection

-In addition to visitorid analysis, there are Brower and province analysis cases, Rollup can be established separately.
+In addition to visitorid analysis, there are browser and province analysis cases, Rollup can be established separately.

-ALTER TABLE session_data ADD ROLLUP rollup_brower(brower,province,ip,url) DUPLICATE KEY(brower,province);
+ALTER TABLE session_data ADD ROLLUP rollup_browser(browser,province,ip,url) DUPLICATE KEY(browser,province);

 Users can modify the Schema of an existing table through the Schema Change operation, currently Doris supports the following modifications:

 - Reorder columns